alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 * skins, hides and wool
 * bones, carsasses, blood and gelatin
 * manure
-* semen, ova, embryos and other germplasm from cattle, sheep, goats and pigs
+* semen, ova, embryos and other germplasm from cattle or pigs

 There are different rules for animal by-products that: